 U.S. population aging is occurring more rapidly in rural than in urban areas, rural areas are home to disproportionate shares of older and poorer health people, and rural-urban and within-rural disparities in health and life expectancy are growing.
-Slow-moving stressors that have manifested over the past 40 years (e.g., population aging, industrial transformation, rising income inequality, immigration, climate change) and short-term economic, policy, and environmental shocks (e.g., the Great Recession, health care policy changes, natural disasters) affect rural people and places differently than their urban counterparts due to greater concentrations of vulnerable groups, less diversified economies, thinner institutions, and fewer local services in rural areas.
+Slow-moving stressors that have manifested over the past 40 years (e.g., population aging, industrial transformation, rising income inequality, immigration, climate change) and short-term economic, policy, and environmental shocks (e.g., the COVID-19 pandemic, health care policy changes, natural disasters) affect rural people and places differently than their urban counterparts due to greater concentrations of vulnerable groups, less diversified economies, thinner institutions, and fewer local services in rural areas.
 However, rural places are not monolithic, and the specific mechanisms driving overall rural declines in health and increasing rural-urban and within-rural disparities are not clear.
 Moreover, research on intersections between race, rurality, and health and how these factors vary across different U.S. regions (e.g., Appalachia, Delta South, Black Belt, Rio Grande Valley, and Native-American regions) is sparse.

 INRPHA facilitates innovative research on the multilevel and multidimensional exposures shaping and being shaped by health and aging trends among different rural populations and regions in the U.S. Pilot research proposals may address any of INRPHA's five key priority areas below.
 The specific questions listed under each theme are illustrative, not exhaustive.
-Projects may propose additional questions not listed here.
+Projects may address additional questions and topics not listed here that concern rural population health and aging.

 - 1. Identify trends and disparities in middle-age and older adult health and well-being across different types of rural areas and among different vulnerable populations within rural areas and identify the mechanisms driving these trends and disparities. - Where, how, and why did a rural mortality penalty emerge in the 1980s, and why has it grown in each subsequent decade? - Where are health outcomes better than might be expected based on demographic and economic indicators (i.e., resilient places) and why? - Where, how, and why do markers of demographic and social vulnerability (e.g., race/ethnicity, nativity, gender, SES, veteran status) interact with rurality and/or regional location to differentially affect various health and aging outcomes? - 2.
-Identify the implications (e.g., social, economic, political, and infrastructural) of population health and aging trends in rural areas. - What have been the impacts of retirement migration on rural areas? - How does health vary between rural areas characterized by population loss versus those characterized by population gain (e.g., retirement migration and natural amenity population growth places)?
+Identify the implications (e.g., social, economic, political, and infrastructural) of population health and aging trends in rural areas. - What have been the impacts of retirement migration on rural areas?